whiprandolph/bestseller/Part 2 - Why Are We So Lost/10 - Why Are People So Racist And Hateful.md

 The political, military and business leaders wanted to avoid accountability for losing the war and spreading lies, so they propagated a "stab-in-the-back" narrative, blaming Jews, labor activists, liberals, and others for undermining the country.[xxx-odoc|ch22]

 A tragic number of Germans believed this nonsense, and it wasn't an accident: propagating hate and ignorance towards Jews and activists and blaming them for Germany's WWI defeat was a way for the ruling class to avoid accountability.
-Tragically this was one step on the road to the Nazi's holocaust a few years later.[xxx-odoc|ch22]
+Tragically this was one step on the road to the Nazis' holocaust a few years later.[xxx-odoc|ch22]

 <center><img src="./images/polkas_vs_stripes.png" alt="When People Fall for Scams like Racism" height="252" width="597"/><br/>
 <i>People who fall for scams like racism see their neighbors as a threat and argue about nonsense while ignoring the real problems.</i></center>